Sherman5A/apple-silicon/report/report.md

 third-party application support and infrastructure was lacking external of macOS.
 Apart from Apple customers, the architecture was ignored [@powerpc-to-intel].
-Furthermore, complications arose within the AIM alliance; Motorola exited the processor industry, creating Freescale Semiconductor, and IBM started to focus on PowerPC in game consoles, complicating the alliance.
+Furthermore, complications arose within the AIM alliance; Motorola exited the processor industry, creating Freescale Semiconductor, and IBM's focus was PowerPC in servers and game consoles, not desktops; the alliance was strained.
 Moreover, the PowerPC G5, despite great benchmarks, struggled to meet Apple's demands.
 Steve Jobs explained at WWDC [-@jobs-intel], 'Now, I stood up here two years ago in front of you and I promised you [a 3 GHz Power Macintosh G5], and we